complexlogic/rsgain/README.md

 #### Units
 Sound is often measured in **decibels**, or dB for short.
 This is because there is an approximately logarithmic relationship between the sound pressure level and perceived loudness by the human ear.

 Another unit used commonly in loudness normalization is the **loudness unit**, or LU for short.
-An LU is equivalent to a dB.
+An LU is equivalent in magnitude to a dB.
 The reason that LU was introduced was provide context distinction; decibels can be used to measure many things, but with LU we are always referring to loudness.

 The third common unit is **loudness units relative to full scale**, or LUFS for short.
 Full scale means the maximum sample value of a particular digital audio signal format.
 For example, a value of 32,767 is full scale in 16 bit signed integer audio.
 On a logarithmic scale, 0 dB/LU represents full scale, so loudness measurements that are referenced to it (LUFS) will always be negative.
 LUFS is the most common unit for measuring audio loudness today.